onedata/onedata-documentation/doc/administering_onedata/luma.md

 > Section [Populating LUMA DB](#populating-luma-db-with-feeds) is intentionally located
 > after this section as we recommend to first understand how LUMA DB is used by the Oneprovider
 > and only then learn how to populate it.
->
-> Understanding these two concepts is much more complicated the other way round.

 ### Basic mappings

 #### Onedata user to storage credentials mapping

-Storage credentials are acquired differently depending on the storage type.
+[Storage credentials](#storage-credentials) are acquired differently depending on the storage type.

 On POSIX incompatible storages, field `storageCredentials` from [`StorageUser`](#storageuser) record stored in [Storage users table](#tables) is basically returned.

 On POSIX compatible storages (currently POSIX, GLUSTERFS, NULLDEVICE), credentials consist of 2 integers: UID and GID.
-Only UID field is stored in the [`StorageUser`](#storageuser) record.
-That is because all space members are treated as belonging to a virtual space group which is group owner of all the files in the spaces (read more [here](../using_onedata/file_management.md#posix-permissions)).
+Only UID field is stored in the [`StorageUser`](#storageuser) record, the GID is constant for the space (all space members are treated as the owner group - [read more](../using_onedata/file_management.md#posix-permissions)).
-For consistency, it is vital to ensure, that all files created in the space have the same GID owner.
+This strategy, ensures that all files created in the space have the same GID owner on the supporting storage so that ownership of the files in the space is correctly mapped on the storage.

 Due to above reasons, GID is acquired from field `gid` from [`PosixCredentials`](#posixcredentials) record stored in [Spaces posix storage defaults table](#tables).

+>**NOTE:**  In order to use [Oneclient direct-io mode](../using_onedata/oneclient.md#direct-io-and-proxy-io-modes)
+> storage admin has to ensure that storage users identified by UIDs, to which Onedata space members are mapped, belong
+> to a space group, identified by GID, associated with the space.
+The admin must also ensure that group identified by GID
+>associated with the space exists in the system.

 #### Onedata user to display credentials mapping
-Display credentials are POSIX compatible credentials that consist of 2 integers: UID and GID.
+[Display credentials](#display-credentials) are POSIX compatible credentials that consist of 2 integers: UID and GID.

 UID is acquired from field `displayUid` from [`StorageUser`](#storageuser) record stored in [Storage users table](#tables).